 By being aware of the warning signs of CSE school staff and other adults can help stop abuse before it develops further.
-Some of the warning signs are:
+Some of the warning signs are that the child:

-- The child may become especially secretive and stop engaging with their usual friends. - They may be associating with, or develop a sexual relationship with older males or females. - They may go missing from home and be defensive about their location and activities, often returning home late or staying out all night. - They may be missing school. - They may be in possession of new, expensive items which they couldn't normally afford, such as mobile phones, iPads or jewellery. - They may exhibit a sudden change in dressing patterns, hair and make-up use or musical taste. - They may look tired and/or unwell, sleeping during the day. - They may have marks or scars on their body which they try to conceal. - They may adopt new 'street language' or respond to a new 'street' name.
+- may become especially secretive and stop engaging with their usual friends; - may be associating with, or develop a sexual relationship with older boyfriends or girlfriends or with other young people involved in exploitation; - may go missing from home or care and be defensive about their location and activities, often returning home late or staying out all night; - may be missing school; - may be in possession of new, expensive items which they couldn't normally afford, such as mobile phones, iPads or jewellery; - may suffer from changes in emotional well-being; - may misuse drugs and alcohol; - may exhibit a sudden change in dressing patterns, hair and make-up use or musical taste; - may look tired and/or unwell, sleeping during the day; - may suffer from sexually transmitted infections or become pregnant; - may have marks or scars on their body which they try to conceal; - may adopt new 'street language' or respond to a new 'street' name.